 This endocrine disorder is usually caused by a benign tumour of the thyroid gland which is responsible for the secretion of thyroid hormone, responsible for controlling metabolism.
 Hyperthyroidism typically affects cats over ten years of age.

-A zoonotic protozoal infection found in the Mediterranean and the Americas which causes skin or visceral organs.
+A zoonotic protozoal infection found in the Mediterranean and the Americas affects the skin and organs.

-Symptoms – When the skin is affected, skin nodules develop on the face and extend along the rest of the body, including the feet, the claws may be overgrown, deeply curved (onychogryphosis) and brittle.
+- Symptoms – Cutaneous leishmaniasis cause nodules to develop on the face and extend along the rest of the body, including the feet, the claws may be overgrown, deeply curved (onychogryphosis) and brittle.

-There are several tumours which can affect the digits and claws of cats including squamous cell carcinoma, fibrosarcoma, adenocarcinoma, melanoma, and hemangiosarcoma.
+Several tumours can affect the digits and claws of cats including squamous cell carcinoma, fibrosarcoma, adenocarcinoma, melanoma, and hemangiosarcoma.

 Other less common causes of claw disorders include a food allergy, Cushing’s disease, hypothyroidism and vasculitis (inflammation of the blood vessels).